Fuukei/docs_site/docs/en/Sakurairo/Gallery/index.md

 # Built-in Random Image API <Badge type="tip" text="v3.0" />

-The theme comes with a built-in random image API, seamlessly integrated with the theme settings and supporting WebP image optimization for reduced file size.
+The theme comes with a built-in random image API, seamlessly integrated with the theme options and supporting WebP image optimization for reduced file size.

 ## Overview

 To use for the first time, go to
-`iro Theme Settings > Homepage Settings > Cover Settings > Built-in API Controller`
+`iro Theme Options > Homepage Options > Cover Options > Built-in API Controller`
 and click **Initialize**.

 After initialization, a folder named `iro_gallery` will be created under `wp-contents/uploads` as the working directory.